 For the latest information from the university on Covid-19 please visit https://www.uhi.ac.uk/en/students/support/coronavirus-covid-19/.

 Please also note that the university has made the difficult decision that there will be no graduation ceremonies, either in person or virtually, during 2020.
-Students finishing this year will have their awards conferred and graduating in absentia.
-We are working to mark your achievements and to arrange special events in 2021 when it is safe to do so.
+Students finishing this year will have their awards conferred and will graduate in absentia.
+We are working to mark your achievements and to arrange special events when it is safe to do so.

 Most communication between UHI, SAMS and our students will be sent by e-mail.
 It is the students' responsibility to check their e-mails reguarly.

 If you normally access student support, this will also continue via Polly Crooks and / or your Personal Academic Tutor.
-This will be through telephone or Skype.
+This will be through telephone, Microsoft Teams or Skype.

 Face-to-face teaching of the Erasmus Mundus Masters Degree in Aquaculture, Environment and Society Plus (ACES+) has stopped, but the programme continues to be delivered making use of distance learning tools and methods.
 Your learning will continue via the procedures put in place by your respective Programme Leader/ Dissertation Supervisor(s).
 Your module leaders will be in touch through email, or Brightspace/ email, in the case of the Dissertation module.

 If you normally access student support, this will also continue via Helen Bury and / or your Personal Academic Tutor.
-This will be through telephone or Skype.
+This will be through telephone, Microsoft Teams or Skype.

 Postgraduate research students

 Please follow instructions for staff.
-Keep your supervisor and the SAMS graduate school (rather than line-manager and HR) informed about any issues and changes in cirucumstances.
+Keep your supervisor and the SAMS graduate school informed about any issues and changes in cirucumstances.

 Our main communication avenue with staff is by email, and email updates supercede any information given here.